The-OpenROAD-Project/OpenLane/docs/source/getting_started/installation_common_section.rst

    make test

-This steps will download and build OpenLane and sky130 PDK.
-Finally, it will run a ~5 minute test that verifies that the flow and the pdk were properly installed.
+These steps will download and build OpenLane and sky130 PDK.
+Finally, it will run a ~5 minute test that verifies that the flow and the PDK were properly installed.
-If you are planning to use other PDK, then you need to follow the PDK installation guide for that specific PDK.
+If you are planning to use another PDK, then you need to follow the PDK installation guide for that specific PDK.

-Sucessful test will output following line:
+Successful test will output the following line:

 .. code-block::